 All of our manufactured wafers are tested for electrical compliance and most are packaged at Advanced Semiconductor Engineering, or ASE, which is located in Taiwan.
-Our test procedures require that all of our products be subjected to accelerated burn-in and extensive functional electrical testing, most of which occur at Sigurd Microelectronics Co. and King Yuan Electronics Company.
-We perform testing for most of our low volume products in-house at our Santa Clara, California and our Taiwan facilities.
+Our test procedures require that all of our products be subjected to accelerated burn-in and extensive functional electrical testing, a significant portion of which occurs at Sigurd Microelectronics Co. and King Yuan Electronics Company.
+We perform testing for most of our low volume products in-house at our Santa Clara, California and our Taiwan facilities and continue to transition final test away from outside test houses to our Taiwan facility.